 - Cut back to 2 1/2 tablespoons of yeast.
 Altitude, humidity, yeast age, and all sorts of other things can affect your bread.
 This little trick is a lifesaver!

 How Much Flour to Add:

 - If you use too much flour, it’ll be dry and crumbly.
 You can add a little bit of water to fix that.
 Just add it slowly – and in small amounts.

 - If you don’t use enough flour, then your dough will be super sticky.
 It’s super hard to knead – or form into loaves.
 Add some more flour and your life will be a lot easier.
 Again, though, add it slowly – and in small amounts.

 - Did you find the perfect Goldilocks level?
 No?
 Okay – keep working at it.
 Once you’ve got it, you’ll know and we can move on.

 Once you’ve got the gear, the costs for making bread at home are quite minimal.
 In fact, I did some math to figure out what it’s costing me.
-And, based off a recent power bill and the cost of ingredients, I love that I can make amazing wheat bread in as little as two hours and for about $1 a loaf.
+And, based off a recent power bill and the cost of ingredients, I love that I can make amazing wheat bread in as little as two hours and for less than $1 a loaf.

 Now go enjoy making some amazing bread.
 I’m certain you’ll love it, too.

 - Bread Recipes by Ree Drummond (AKA the Pioneer Woman)